philobyte/DX-AmmoMod/README.md

 Since nothing in this game is really abundant, you may not even notice the changes.

-I did this entirely for my own private use, but I kept coming across postings in forums and on portals which seem to indicate a certain demand.
+I made these modifications entirely for my own private use, but I kept coming across postings in forums and on portals which seem to indicate a certain demand.
 So be my guest ;)

 ## Installation